Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

 Atoms were deposited from 7.0~nm above the substrate surface, and a reflective virtual wall (which reflects downward only) was placed parallel to the surface at a distance of 4.8~nm to ensure deposited atoms remain near the substrate.
-The deposition process followed a simulation protocol used previously for $\mathrm{SiO_2}$ thin film formation.~\cite{Taguchi2007-cv} First, energy minimization was performed to obtain the relaxed atomic positions, followed by thermal equilibration for 50~ps at room temperature.
+The deposition process followed a simulation protocol used previously for $\mathrm{SiO_2}$ thin film formation.~\cite{Taguchi2007-cv} While the timescales accessible in atomistic simulations are much shorter than in real experiments, this kind of simulation has been found to be useful in generating realistic atomistic structures.
+First, energy minimization was performed to obtain the relaxed atomic positions, followed by thermal equilibration for 50~ps at room temperature.
 Next, Mo, S, and Ni atoms were continuously deposited onto the $\mathrm{MoS_2}$ substrate at a 1:2 Mo to S ratio with Ni atoms replacing Mo atoms at 7\% by weight, expected to promote Ni substitution for Mo.~\cite{Azhar2020Nidoped} The deposition rates for Mo and Ni were one atom every 40~fs with a deposition energy of 230~kcal/mol; for S atoms the deposition rate was one atoms every 20~fs with a deposition energy of 1.5~kcal/mol.
-Under typical experimental conditions, an inert gas such as argon is used to modulate the incident kinetics of the deposited Mo, S and Ni radicals.
+Under typical experimental conditions, an inert gas such as argon is used to modulate the incident kinetics of the deposited Mo, S, and Ni radicals.
 Following previous simulations of Si-O deposition~\cite{Grigoriev2015-wg}, a lower deposition energy was used to slow the sulfur atoms such that they act not only as radicals but as kinetic energy modulators, without the need to explicitly model argon.
 The total number of deposited S, Mo, and Ni atoms after 50~ps was 1000, 405, and 95, respectively.
 At the end of the deposition process, the system was equilibrated at 300~K for 50~ps.